EgeEken/PBC/README.md

 ## V2.3 (Work in Progress, Just Started)

-### WIP: Massive upgrade to the algorithm quality, potentially lossless compression feature coming
+### (WIP) Massive upgrade to the algorithm quality, potentially lossless compression feature coming
 After V2.2, i realised there is a lot of value to be gained from simple downsample layers before starting the brush strokes process, and made a primitive version of what it could look like to have that incorporated into the system, this version is currently far from completion but the proof of concept is very promising:

 <img width="950" height="522" alt="image" src="https://github.com/user-attachments/assets/810dfe9c-5576-47bf-adb0-caf3ea1efb63" />